Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Model description

 Note that CSMA is designed as the MAC layer protocol in IEEE 802.11p~\cite{Kara11}.
 Since vehicles that are close to each other do not transmit simultaneously in CSMA, hard-core point processes have been used for modeling such CSMA-based protocols~\cite{Tong16, Nguy07, Elsa13}; however, they are not mathematically tractable because they are obtained by {\it dependent} thinning of a PPP.
 In addition, Nguyen et~al.~\cite{Nguy13} claimed that CSMA behaves like an ALOHA-type transmission pattern in dense networks.
-Therefore, in this paper, we assume that transmitting vehicles use the ALOHA-type MAC protocol and follow a PPP because we focus on the congestion at the intersection and maintain the mathematical tractability.
+This is mainly because there are nodes that choose the same back-off counter due to finite collision window size in the binary exponential backoff of CSMA~\cite{Nguy13}.
+Indeed, Tong et al.~\cite{Tong16} showed that results with an ALOHA-type model were similar to those obtained by NS2 simulation that models the CSMA behavior in their numerical examples.
+Therefore, we assume that transmitting vehicles use the ALOHA-type MAC protocol and model the locations of vehicles by a PPP.
+Note that in such a model, each vehicle attempts to transmit a packet with a certain probability in each time slot, and thus the positions of transmitters can be modeled by independent thinning of the original PPP (see e.g., \cite{Blas13}).

-Let $I$ denote a random variable representing the total received power, i.e., interference power, from all the vehicles.
-If we consider the target channel in which the communication distance is equal to $r$, the SIR can be written as
+Let $I$ denote a random variable representing the total received interference, from all the vehicles.
+If we consider the tagged channel in which the communication distance is equal to $r$, the signal-to-interference-ratio (SIR) can be written as $ \mathsf{SIR}_r = h r^{-\alpha} / I. $ We then define the probability of successful transmission as the probability that the SIR of a tagged receiver exceeds a threshold $T$, i.e.,